Near East

-The Near East (الشرق الأدنى) is a transcontinental region around the Eastern Mediterranean encompassing the historical Fertile Crescent, the Levant, Anatolia, Egypt, the Balkans, Mesopotamia, and coastal areas of the Arabian Peninsula.
-The term was invented in the 20th century by modern Western geographers and was originally applied to the Ottoman Empire, but today has varying definitions within different academic circles.
-The term Near East was used in conjunction with the Middle East and the Far East (China and beyond), together known as the "three Easts"; it was a separate term from the Middle East during earlier times and official British usage.
+The Near East (Note: الشرق الأدنى, Εγγύς Ανατολή, המזרח הקרוב, Yakın Doğu, خاور نزدیک) is a transcontinental region around the Eastern Mediterranean encompassing the historical Fertile Crescent (that is, the Levant and Mesopotamia), as well as Anatolia, Egypt, and occasionally the Balkan and Arabian Peninsulas.
+The term was coined in the 19th century by modern Western geographers and was originally applied to the Ottoman Empire, but today has varying definitions within different academic circles.
+The term Near East was used to refer to the part of the Orient nearest to Europe, as opposed to the Middle East (then comprising the lands between the Persian Gulf and Southeast Asia) and the Far East (East Asia and beyond), together known as the "three Easts"; it was a separate term from the Middle East during earlier times and official British usage.
 As of 2024, both terms are used interchangeably by politicians and news reporters to refer to the same region.
-Near East and Middle East are both Eurocentric terms.
+Near East, Middle East, and Far East are all Eurocentric terms.

 According to the National Geographic Society, the terms Near East and Middle East denote the same territories and are "generally accepted as comprising the countries of the Arabian Peninsula, Cyprus, Egypt, Iraq, Iran, Israel, Jordan, Lebanon, Palestinian territories, Syria, and Turkey".
-Also, Afghanistan is often included.

 In 1997, the Food and Agriculture Organization (FAO) of the United Nations defined the region similarly, but also included Afghanistan.
 The part of the region that is in Asia (not including Egypt, the Balkans, and Thrace) is "now commonly referred to as West Asia."
 Later on in 2012, the FAO defined the Near East as a subregion of the Middle East.
-The Near East included Iraq, Israel, Jordan, Lebanon, Palestine, Syrian Arab Republic, and Turkey while the Middle East included the Arabian Peninsula, the Caucasus, and Iran.
+The FAO's definition of the Near East included Iraq, Israel, Jordan, Lebanon, Palestine, Syria, and Turkey while the rest of the Middle East included the Arabian Peninsula, the Caucasus, and Iran.